infrahq/infra/README.md

 </p>

 ## Introduction
 Infra is **identity and access management** for Kubernetes.
-Give any user fine-grained access to Kubernetes clusters via their existing identities in Okta, Google Accounts, Azure Active Directory and more.
+Provide any user fine-grained access to Kubernetes clusters via existing identity providers such as Okta, Google Accounts, Azure Active Directory and more.

 **Features**:
 * One-command access: `infra login`